A Career in Art Therapy

 You may also like: Top 25 Online Master’s in Autism Spectrum Disorder (ASD)

-Since this is a highly specialized profession that only recently has been adopted as a mainstream medical alternative, the Bureau of Labor Statistics places it in the category of “other therapists”.
-This distinction lumps art therapists with 11, 770 other therapists since 2014, which projects an average wage of $55,900.
-The American Art Therapy Association has over 5,000 members and estimates that the medium salary to be between $30,000 to $80,000 depending on the type of job and location.
+This is a highly specialized profession that only recently has been adopted as a mainstream medical alternative, so the Bureau of Labor Statistics places it in the category of “other therapists”.
+This distinction has lumped art therapists with 11, 770 other therapists since 2014, which projects an average wage of $55,900.
+The American Art Therapy Association has over 5,000 members and estimates the salary to be between $30,000 to $80,000 depending on the type of job and location.

-An art therapist has a one-of-a-kind task to combine art and psychology to conduct a therapeutic method for students and patients to express themselves while improving permanent mental disorders or healing temporary traumas.
+An art therapist has the unique task of combining art and psychology to conduct a therapeutic method for students and patients.
+The goal is to help them express themselves while improving permanent mental disorders or healing temporary traumas.
 They can work with individuals in private settings or in small groups in a classroom.
 Monitoring, assessing, and providing feedback to their client or student is a large part of an art therapist’s responsibilities.
-This involves providing quality and strategic art projects that help people articulate themselves in ways they cannot verbally.
+This involves providing art projects that help people articulate themselves in ways they cannot verbally.
 In this way, an art therapist acts as an encouraging guide and teacher, not just a psychoanalyst.

-Teaching always takes care and patience, and when this involves a range of intellectual and behavioral challenges, an art therapist must possess these qualities even more so.
+Teaching takes care and patience.
+When this involves a range of intellectual and behavioral challenges, an art therapist must possess these qualities even more so.
 Also, understanding human behavior and a vast knowledge of medical conditions like autism helps an art therapist development lesson plans and analyze the results.
-This understanding should be coupled with a creative and empathetic mind in order to gain the attention of their students and patients.
-Projects should also take into account behaviors that could trigger emotional stress; therefore, observation, communication, and listening skills are needed to judge their students reactions.
+This understanding should be coupled with a creative and empathetic mind to help gain the attention of their students and patients.
+Projects should also take into account behaviors that could trigger emotional stress.
+Therefore, observation, communication, and listening skills are needed to judge their students reactions.

 Degree and Education Requirements